-It’s been several years since that 89 percent of organizations planned to compete on customer experience.
-Since then, the importance of customer experience has proven itself many times over.
+It’s been several years since Gartner reported that 89 percent of organizations planned to compete on customer experience.
+Since then, the importance of this has proven itself many times over.
 Studies show that customer experience impacts the bottom line.
-Including one that shows a positive correlation between good customer experience and future purchase intention.
+Including one by Temkin Group that shows a positive correlation between good customer interactions and future purchase intention.
 According to a Harris Interactive study 88 percent of customers prefer doing business with a company that offers quality customer service over a company that has the latest and most innovative products.
 What’s more, 69 percent of customers switch brands due to real or perceived poor service.
 Quality being cited as the reason by only 13 percent of respondents, according to a Michaelson & Associates study.
 Obviously, customer experience is the new battleground.
-But what does competing on customer experience entail?
+But what does competing on in this realm entail?

 Customer Journey Map